-Jet lag now over as we both woke later this morning.
+Jet lag seemed to be over now as we both woke later in the morning.
 After another leisurely breakfast sitting out on the hotel terrace it was off to Clarke Quay MRT station for the metro to HarbourCity.
-From here, we took the lift to the 15th floor of the Vivo City Mall and bought return tickets for the Sentosa Cable Car.
+From there, we took the lift to the 15th floor of the Vivo City Mall and bought return tickets for the Sentosa Cable Car.
 These cost $29 each.

 We were fortunate to find that there wasn’t a queue and we even managed to get a gondola to ourselves.
 Firstly, we headed upwards to Mt.
 Faber station and from there we followed a trail over the Henderson Waves bridge to the Tree Canopy Walk where we spotted our first monkeys of the holiday.
 There were few people about, but if you like boardwalk trails high above the trees, this is an excellent side trip with good views of the port area below.
 We returned to the cable car station, again managing to get a cabin to ourselves for the ride over to Sentosa Island.